 If you want to add new routes you should follow 4 steps.

-- Add your group to the set of all routes (Optional, only if it does not exist).
-You should always leave at the end resources-routes, are used for static content.
+4. Add your group to the set of all Routes (optional, only if it doesn't exist).
+Always leave route resources used for static content at the end.

 (ns myproject.urls